 Cat Allergies in Infants

 There is continuous argument among scientists whether babies who are exposed to animals at a very young age are destined to develop allergies, or if the reverse is true.
 Recent studies have come to clashing conclusions.
-A 2015 research study found that exposing babies to felines at home is related to a greater risk of developing allergic reactions during the first four years of a child’s life.
+A recent research study found that exposing babies to felines at home is related to a greater risk of developing allergic reactions during the first four years of a child’s life.

-On the other hand, a 2011 study found that babies who cope with cats, particularly during the first year of life, develop antibodies to the animal and are less likely to get an allergy later on.
+On the other hand, a recent study found that babies who cope with cats, particularly during the first year of life, develop antibodies to the animal and are less likely to get an allergy later on.